Andreescu’s comeback stalls with loss at Australian Open - WHIZ News

 Andreescu’s power was no match for Hsieh’s shotmaking in a second-round upset, 6-3, 6-2.

+Williams followed Andreescu onto the court at Rod Laver Arena and had only 11 unforced errors as she swept Nina Stojanovic 6-3, 6-0.

+“I wasn’t thinking so much in the second set as I was in the first,” Williams said.
+“I kind of just let go and see what happened.”

-Seeded eighth, the 20-year-old Canadian seemed befuddled by the 35-year-old Hsieh’s unorthodox game, which includes a two-handed forehand and an unpredictable mix of pace and placement.
+Andreescu, a 20-year-old Canadian, seemed befuddled by the 35-year-old Hsieh’s unorthodox game, which includes a two-handed forehand and an unpredictable mix of pace and placement.

+“She can literally redirect any single ball you give her,” Andreescu said.
+“She can change the rhythm.
+I can change the rhythm too, but she’s on another level, at least today.”

 It didn’t help that Andreescu served poorly, losing 17 of 23 points on her second serve.
 She was broken six times and fell to 1-3 in the second round at Grand Slams, with the lone win coming during her run to the U.S. Open title.